theory/justatheory/content/post/postgres/extension-preloading.md

 ---
-title: Extension Preloading
+title: PostgreSQL Extension Preloading
 slug: extension-preloading
 date: 2024-07-15T21:03:01Z
 lastMod: 2024-07-15T21:03:01Z
+description: |
-description: When should a Postgres extension be pre-loaded and when should it not?
+  When should a Postgres extension be pre-loaded and when should it not?
+  Should it be loaded in user sessions or at server startup?
+Read on for answers.
-tags: [Postgres, Extensions, Preload]
+tags: [Postgres, Extensions, Preload, Extensions Book]
 type: post
 ---

 Recently I've been trying to figure out when a Postgres extension module should be preloaded.
-By "extension" I mean, more generally, shared libraries provided or used by extensions to Postgres, whether a `CREATE EXTENSION` extension written in C or [pgrx] or a [`LOAD`]able module.
-By "preloaded" I mean under what conditions should it be added to one of the [Shared Library Preloading] variables:
+By "extension module" I mea, shared libraries provided or used by extensions to Postgres, whether [`LOAD`]able modules or `CREATE EXTENSION` extensions written in C or [pgrx].
+By "preloaded" I mean under what conditions should it be added to one of the [Shared Library Preloading] variables, especially `shared_preload_libraries`.

-*   `local_preload_libraries`
-*   `session_preload_libraries`
-*   `shared_preload_libraries`

 The answer, it turns out, comes very much down to the extension type.
+Read on for details.

 Normal Extensions
 -----------------

-If your extension includes no loadable modules, congratulations!
+If your extension includes and requires no shared libraries, congratulations!
 You don't have to worry about this question at all.

-If your extension's shared library provides functionality only via functions called from SQL, you also don't need to worry about this preloading.
+If your extension's shared library provides functionality only via functions called from SQL, you also don't need to worry about preloading.
 Custom types, operators, and functions generally follow this pattern.
-The DDL that creates the SQL object, such as [`CREATE FUNCTION`], uses the `AS 'obj_file', 'link_symbol'` syntax to tell that PostgreSQL what library to load when it's needed.
+The DDL that creates the SQL object, such as [`CREATE FUNCTION`], uses the `AS 'obj_file', 'link_symbol'` syntax to tell PostgreSQL what library to load when SQL commands need them.

 Hook Extensions
 ---------------

-If your extension's shared library makes calls to PostgreSQL without PostgreSQL first calling it, then the library must be loaded before it's used.
+If your shared library needs to perform tasks before PostgreSQL would load it
-This is typically the case for libraries that modifies the server's behavior through "hooks" rather than providing a set of functions.
+--- or if it would never be loaded implicitly by SQL statements --- then it must be explicitly loaded before it's used.
+This is typically the case for libraries that modify the server's behavior through "hooks" rather than providing a set of functions.

+To accommodate these requirements, PostgreSQL provides three preloading levels that correspond to the configuration variables for which they're named:

+*   [`session_preload_libraries`]: session preloading
+*   [`local_preload_libraries`]: local preloading
+*   [`shared_preload_libraries`]: shared preloading

+Let's take a look at the use cases for each.

 ### Session Preloading

 If your extension is intended for debugging or performance-measurement, it likely doesn't need to be preloaded for every connection.
-In this case, a DBA might allow specific users to load it by either:
+In this scenario, a DBA might allow specific users to load it by either:

-*   Adding it to the [`session_preload_libraries`] variable for the user via [`ALTER ROLE`], so it loads for every connection for that user:
+*   Adding it to the user's [`session_preload_libraries`] variable via [`ALTER ROLE`], so it loads for every connection for that user:

     ```sql